BroadbentT/DE-EXFILTRATOR/README.md

 - [x] See [DNSExfiltrator](https://github.com/Arno0x/DNSExfiltrator) for further information.
 - [x] Requires 3rd party [RC4](https://pypi.org/project/arc4/) to be installed.

-[DNSExfiltrator](https://github.com/Arno0x/DNSExfiltrator) uses known variables shown below as part of its exfiltration transmission, they can be extracted via elementary Wireshark analysis and decoded.
+[DNSExfiltrator](https://github.com/Arno0x/DNSExfiltrator) uses the known variables shown below as part of its exfiltration transmission, they can be extracted via elementary Wireshark analysis and decoded.

 __KNOWN VARIABLES__ </br>
 Domain </br>